michaelmarty/UniDec/unidec/src/UNICHROM_PERFORMANCE_PLAN.md

 numerical path prematurely; the reduced FFT remains the measured default.
 Enable the phase diagnostics in a configured build with `-DUNIDEC_PROFILE_UNICHROM=ON`; the option defines `UNICHROM_PROFILE` only for the native executable.
-The sparse list path still needs a dedicated fixture with valid positive mass bounds before it can be claimed by durable regression coverage; the existing broad-window suite exercises the dense fallback.
+The sparse list path now has a dedicated positive-mass- window fixture in which every m/z row retains at least one valid charge; the existing broad-window suite continues to exercise the dense fallback.

 The profiled executable was rebuilt and exercised successfully.
 On a small 64-scan/32-charge smoke workload, preprocessing and solve were each only a few